-- Discover the physical geography of the Yorkshire Dales – from the Great Scar Limestone to the Yoredale series & Millstone Grit.
+- Discover the physical geography of the Yorkshire Dales – Great Scar Limestone, Yoredale Series and Millstone Grit.

-- Explore the rich history of human settlement – Cray Barrow (Bronze Age), amazing Iron Age settlements, Norse farmsteads and place-names, Norman hunting forest and a Quaker meeting house.
+- Explore the rich history of human settlement – Bronze Age burials, amazing Iron Age settlements, Norse farmsteads and place-names, Norman hunting forests, vast sheep walks, settlement patterns and land use.

 - We’ll look at drystone walls, lead mines, hay-meadows, sheep breeds… plus much more!

 This Geography of the Yorkshire Dales will introduce you to the key elements that make the Yorkshire Dales such a special place, with its topography and landscapes protected as one of the Britain’s 15 National Parks.
 This full day’s walk will give you an overview and understanding of the Yorkshire Dales, how it was formed and shaped, and what makes it so special.

 If you love the beauty of the Yorkshire Dales, then you’ll enjoy our Geography of the Yorkshire Dales field study trip.

 Mark Reid has walked almost all of the paths, tracks, lanes, hills and fells in the Yorkshire Dales over the past 30 years.
 Mark has a Geography Degree from the University of Lancaster, is a Fellow of the Royal Geographical Society (FRGS) and has also written 17 walking books, including 6 books about the Yorkshire Dales.
 Mark wants to share his passion and knowledge of the Yorkshire Dales with you!

 OUTLINE OF THE FIELD STUDY DAY

 9:30am: Meet at a village car park in the Yorkshire Dales